Sreecharan9/SQL-Case-Study-1-Tiny-Shop-Sales/README.md

 # Case Study 1: Tiny Shop Sales

+* In this SQL Challenge the dataset contains four tables namely Customers, Products, Orders and Order_Items.
-* In this SQL Challenge, I'll be analysing the below questions using SQL to provide the insights to the manager
+  I'll be analysing the below questions using SQL to analyze customer orders and extract valuable insights to make informed decisions for     Tiny Shop Sales.
 # Questions
 1) Which product has the highest price?
 Only return a single row.
 2) Which customer has made the most orders?